mattevans/dinero/README.md

 historicalDate := time.Now().AddDate(0, -5, -3)

 // Get historical forex rate for NZD.
-This will use AUD (defined when intializing the client) as the base. rsp, err := client.Rates.Get("NZD", historicalDate) if err != nil {
+This will use AUD (defined when intializing the client) as the base. rsp, err := client.HistoricalRates.Get("NZD", historicalDate) if err != nil {
   return err
 }